Municipal Community Complex

 Frequently Asked Questions

-The Municipal Community Complex will it be generally north of East Virginia Street, south of Lamar Street, west of Throckmorton Street and east of the railroad.
+The Municipal Community Complex will be generally north of East Virginia Street, south of Lamar Street, west of Throckmorton Street and east of the railroad.
 Public input will be sought during the design process to determine the position of City Hall, the layout of streets, and the possible inclusion of park and plaza spaces.

 What’s the projected timeline for this project?